-Increased Damage to Solar Power Equipment Due to Storms and Flooding
+Increased Damage to Solar Power Equipment Due to Storms and Flooding plans for solar power installation that take such risks into account.

 We analyzed the effect on cost of increased insurance premiums and damage to solar power generation equipment in the event of an increased risk of flood and storm disasters due to climate change in the future.